Chili-Bebber/i3rice/README.md

 # i3rice
 This is a repository for my dotfiles.
-It integrates nicely with rhythmbox for audio playing, so if you already use that, have fun.
+My bar uses Fontawesome 5 and Roboto as fonts by default, but you can change that!

 ![alt text](https://i.imgur.com/SnLCFG4.png)